redpandatronicsuk/arty-charty/README.md

 ### TO-DO:
 - Better documentation
 - Add more parameters: [markerRadius, selectedMarkerRadii, markerColor, selectedMarkerColors, yAxis stuff, xAxis, animation stuff] and imporve parameter names
-- More chart types [bar-range, stacked-columns]
+- More chart types [stacked-columns]
 - Nicer animations for adding/removing data points from the chart
 - Editable/draggable points with onValueChange callback function

+- Try replacing panlistener transformX with offset in render function, that can also be used to render only points shown on the screen!!!